 Is the Water safe to drink?

 Yes.
-We have a government approved on-site water purification system to ensure that all tap water is completely fit for human consumption
+Rainbow Point Lodge is one of the few lodges in NW Ontario that has a government approved on-site water purification system.
+Regular testing is conducted to ensure that all tap water is completely fit for human consumption.

 Are gratuities required?

 Tips are very much appreciated by our hardworking staff.
 The dock, grounds & cleaning staff work very hard to make your stay enjoyable.
 Just consider the tip that you may give a waiter or waitress for a 45 minute meal, compared to the appreciation you may express to our staff for their service to you for your entire stay.

 Is it safe to leave things in the boat?

 While there is never a guarantee, in over 30 years of operation we have never so much as lost a fishhook from a boat.
 All of our guests are here to enjoy themselves, and enjoy the freedom from worrying about theft.

 There is a Laundromat in the next town (Ear Falls) approx 20 miles away.